minhtran241/flexiconnect-architecture/README.md

 ## Logger Service with MongoDB

 -   <strong>Logger Service</strong> is an API for saving logs whenever one Service receives and processes a response.
 All the `LogEntry` object contains 2 fields Name and Data.
-The collections are stored in a MongoDB images
+The collections are stored in a MongoDB image
 -   Package index
     -   [github.com/mongodb/mongo-go-driver](https://github.com/mongodb/mongo-go-driver) is the MongoDB supported driver for Go
         -   Installation